 [Section 56A inserted by No. 94 of 1984 s.
 36.]

-57. Elections to be by secret postal ballot
+57. Elections by direct voting system to be by secret postal ballot

 (1) Every election by a direct voting system for an office in an organisation shall be by secret postal ballot.